-What is happening to Fratton Park?
+What has happened at Fratton Park?

 Over recent years, Fratton Park has undergone several work periods, some aimed merely at keeping the ground operational.
 Football has been played at Fratton Park since 1899, but little has been done to upgrade the infrastructure since Portsmouth's relegation from the Premier League in 2010, making renovations urgently needed.